krakend/krakend-documentation/configuration/flexible-config.md

 **settings/service.json**

-In the settings directory we will write all the files that be offered you can write anything you want and the contents can be retrieved as variables.
+In the settings directory, we write all the files whose values can be accessed as variables.

     {
         "port": 8090,